Alpha Gamma Delta

 Alpha Gamma Delta (ΑΓΔ), also known as Alpha Gam, is an international women's fraternity and social organization.
 It was founded in 1904 at Syracuse University in Syracuse, New York.
-It is the youngest member of the Syracuse Triad of North American social sororities that also includes Gamma Phi Beta (1874) and Alpha Phi (1872).
+It is the youngest member of the Syracuse Triad of North American social sororities that also includes Alpha Phi (1872) and Gamma Phi Beta (1874).

 Since its founding, Alpha Gamma Delta has initiated over 201,000 members and installed 199 collegiate chapters and more than 250 alumnae groups in the United States and Canada.
 Its current philanthropic initiative is a fight against hunger, partnered with the nonprofit organizations Feeding America and Meals on Wheels.
 Alpha Gamma Delta is a member of the National Panhellenic Conference.
 Its international headquarters is located in Indianapolis, Indiana.

 History

 Founding

 In 1904, efforts to introduce a new women's fraternity at Syracuse University began with eleven women and Dr. Wellesley Perry Coddington, a professor at the university who encouraged his students to form new fraternities and was instrumental in the early development of Alpha Gamma Delta.
 In May of that year, the founding women chose the fraternity's colors, motto, and badge.

 Alpha Gamma Delta was officially founded on May 30, 1904, at Dr. Coddington's home with eleven founders, including Estelle Shepard Beswick, Emily Helen Butterfield, Georgia Otis Chipman, Georgia Alberta Dickover, Ethel Evelyn Brown Distin, Grace Mosher Harter, Edith MacConnell Hickok, Flora Knight Mayer, Jennie Titus Smith Morris, Mary Louise Snider, and Marguerite Shepard.
 At the founding, its constitution and bylaws were read and adopted and suggestions for a ritual were made.
 Titus was elected as the first president.

 Unlike many other groups founded at the time, Alpha Gamma Delta was founded as a US-wide women's fraternity rather than a local fraternity or a literary or professional society, also refusing an offer to join one of the other two US-wide women's fraternities on campus.
 The organization's official designation as a fraternity rather than a sorority derives from an early advisor who noted that soror is a Latin word with no connection to the Greek traditions cited by similar collegiate social groups.
 Many other Greek-letter organizations for women also refer to themselves as fraternities, although in the collective sense, they are generally called sororities.